scandum/wolfsort/README.md

 fluxsort on the deviant elements once partitioning finishes.
 Fluxsort is adaptive and is generally strong against distributions where wolfsort is weak.

-The overall performance gain from incorporating dropsort into wolfsort is approximately 20%.
+The overall performance gain from incorporating dropsort into wolfsort is approximately 20%, but can reach an order of magnitude when the fallback is synergetic with fluxsort.

 Small number sorting
 --------------------
 Since wolfsort uses auxiliary memory, each partition is stable once partitioning completes.
 The next step is to sort the content of each bucket using fluxsort.
-If the number of elements in a bucket is below 24, fluxsort defaults to quadsort, which is highly optimized for sorting small arrays using a combination of branchless parity merges and twice-unguarded insertion.
+If the number of elements in a bucket is below 32, fluxsort defaults to quadsort, which is highly optimized for sorting small arrays using a combination of branchless parity merges and twice-unguarded insertion.

 Once each bucket is sorted, all that remains is merging the two distributions of compliant and deviant